joshgerdes/jekyll-uno/_posts/2023-11-22-Azure-Image-Builder-Build-Pipeline-with-Azure-DevOps.md

 ### Initialize Repo

-Now that we have our project, we can initialize the repository, by cloning the[lukemurraynz/AzureImageBuilder](https://github.com/lukemurraynz/AzureImageBuilder) repository, containing all the code we need.
+Now that we have our project, we can initialize the repository by cloning the[lukemurraynz/AzureImageBuilder](https://github.com/lukemurraynz/AzureImageBuilder) repository, containing all the code we need.

-*Note: Due to git limitations, the Azure Storage Explorer install file, is unable to be stored in the GitHub repository, for my demo.
-I will uploaded it to Azure DevOps after the clone.
-Its not recommended to store the binary files for large installs in Git directly for production, and to store them in an Azure storage account.
-This process can be modified to skip the copy application step, and install existing files from the Azure storage account.*
+*Note: Due to git limitations, the Azure Storage Explorer install file is unable to be stored in the GitHub repository, for my demo.
+I will upload it to Azure DevOps after the clone.
+It's not recommended to store the binary files for large installs in Git directly for production and to store them in an Azure storage account.
+This process can be modified to skip the copy application step and install existing files from the Azure storage account.*

 1. Login to your **[Azure DevOps](https://dev.azure.com/)** instance
 1. **Navigate** to your **AIB** project
 1. Click **Repos**
 1. Click **Import**
-1. Make sure the repostory type is: **Git** and clone **URL** is: [https://github.com/lukemurraynz/AzureImageBuilder](https://github.com/lukemurraynz/AzureImageBuilder)
+1. Make sure the repository type is: **Git** and clone **URL** is: [https://github.com/lukemurraynz/AzureImageBuilder](https://github.com/lukemurraynz/AzureImageBuilder)
 1. Click **Import**

 ![Azure DevOps - Create Project](/images/posts/ImportADOAIBProject.gif)

 ### Create Azure Service Connection

-Now that we have our repository, and the base code - we need a service connection.
-This connection, will allow our Azure DevOps pipeline authorization to our Microsoft Azure subscription.
+Now that we have our repository and the base code - we need a service connection.
+This connection will allow our Azure DevOps pipeline authorization to our Microsoft Azure subscription.
 To do this, we will use, the new [Workload Identity Federation](https://learn.microsoft.com/entra/workload-id/workload-identity-federation?WT.mc_id=AZ-MVP-5004796), which allows us to authenticate to Azure, without worrying about secret management.

 1. Login to your **[Azure DevOps](https://dev.azure.com/)** instance
 1. **Navigate** to your **AIB** project